deluge-torrent/deluge/docs/source/devguide/how-to/curl-jsonrpc.md

 To pretty-print the JSON result see: <https://stackoverflow.com/q/352098/175584>

-## Login to Web UI
+## Log in to Web UI

-Login to the Web UI and get session cookie:
+Log in to the Web UI and get session cookie:

     curl -d '{"method": "auth.login", "params": ["deluge"], "id": 1}' -K curl.cfg